Boost Thinking with Block Play

 Go around and gather every block you have floating around your home.

-Add them to a basket, and get ready to have some fun.
+Add them to a basket, and get ready to have some fun with inquiry based learning.

 WHY Block Play?

-For starters, using block play in your Breakfast Invitations are a great way to cue up Process of Investigation.
+For starters, using block play in your Breakfast Invitations is a great way to cue up Process of Investigation.

 "When children engage in investigations, they are involved in asking probing questions, collecting data, analyzing information and finding meaningful answers to their original questions.
 This reflective process helps them make connections and understand the connections between previous knowledge and new experiences and ideas" (Loose Parts)

-Your preschooler can do all this as YOU sip your hot coffee!
+Your preschooler can do all this as YOU prepare for your day.

-- Sit back.
+Sit back.
 Sip your morning beverage.
 Watch your preschooler investigate how many blocks they can stack before they topple over.

 Does your preschooler stack the blocks?